Everything you need to know about cashflow

 Example of a mini sales forecast

+Let’s look at an example.
 You can follow along in Sheet A of the cashflow template.

-He also expects to win a contract to draw an online comic strip series.
+• You expect to win a contract to draw an online comic strip series.

-He records his sales in round numbers, because this is a forecast rather than an exact prediction.
+You record your sales in round numbers, because this is a forecast rather than an exact prediction.

-Step 2: create a mini profit and loss forecast
+Step 2: create a mini profit-and-loss forecast

-Now that you’ve predicted your sales, it’s time to create your mini profit and loss forecast.
+Now that you’ve predicted your sales, it’s time to create your mini profit-and-loss forecast.
 This mini forecast combines your business’s income and its day-to-day running costs, giving you a view of your projected profit in the future.

-Here are some pointers for creating your mini profit and loss forecast:
+Here are some pointers for creating your mini profit-and-loss forecast:

-• While you’ll prepare your mini cashflow forecast on the basis of payment dates, it’s better to prepare your mini profit and loss forecast on the basis of when you expect to incur costs.
+• While you’ll prepare your mini cashflow forecast on the basis of payment dates, it’s better to prepare your mini profit-and-loss forecast on the basis of when you expect to incur costs.

 • If you sell goods then you’re likely to have costs of sales (e.g. for raw materials).
 You can adjust your figures to allow for stock you held at the start and end of each month and then add a row for gross profit.